Apple debuts iPhone 12 family, focusing on 5G and 5nm chips

 Apple also confirmed that the iPhone 12 Pro models will include Lidar scanners.
 They’ll be used not only for room scanning and AR applications, but also to enable faster autofocus in videos and photos, improving the speed of low light autofocus by six times.

 The notorious screen notch introduced in the iPhone X appears for the fourth consecutive time in the iPhone 12 family, holding a traditional “selfie” camera and front-facing depth sensor for facial authentication, as well as an ear speaker.
-Apple’s rivals have used less visually intrusive designs such as a punched camera hole or a pop-up camera, while tests continue on under-screen cameras that needn’t be visible at all times.
+Apple’s rivals have used less visually intrusive designs such as a punched camera hole or a pop-up camera, while tests continue on under-screen cameras that don’t need to be visible at all times.

 Like the iPhone 11 family, Apple is offering the phones in different colors, separately distinguishing each family by glass finishes.
 As leaked prior to the event by Evan Blass, the standard iPhone 12 series comes in five tones including black, white, navy blue, an orange-tinted red, and aqua green, each with a glossy glass back, while the iPhone 12 Pro comes in “bright gold,” silver, space gray-replacing graphite, and Pacific Blue finishes with matte glass backs.
 The basic premise of each design is similar to the iPhone 11 in sandwiching a metal frame between panes of glass, but this year’s frames return to the classic flat edges Apple introduced in the iPhone 4, with corner radiuses similar to the last two iPad Pro models.

-The iPhone 12 and mini will be available for preorder on October 16 and ship on the 23rd, starting with 64GB of storage at their base prices.
-Both iPhone 12 Pro models will go up for preorder on November 6, and ship starting on November 13, now sporting 128GB of base storage.
+The iPhone 12 and iPhone 12 Pro will be available for preorder on October 16 and ship on the 23rd.
+The iPhone 12 mini and Pro Max will go up for preorder on November 6 and ship starting on November 13.
+Atypically, Apple’s website shows that the T-Mobile/Sprint prices for the iPhone 12 mini and iPhone 12 will be $30 higher than the Verizon and AT&T models, a difference that isn’t carried over to the iPhone 12 Pro or iPhone 12 Pro Max models.